ying-tang/help-documentation/_neutron/Load_Balancing_Methods.md

 *ROUND_ROBIN*

-Each server is used in turns, according to their weights.
+ * Each server is used in turn, according to their relative weights.

 *SOURCE_IP*

-The source IP address is hashed and divided by the total weight of the running servers to designate which server will receive the request
+ * The source IP address is hashed and divided by the total weight of the running servers to designate which server will receive the request.

 *LEAST_CONNECTIONS*

-The server with the lowest number of connections receives the connection.
+ * The server with the lowest number of connections receives the connection.

 Here's a figure showing the SOURCE_IP menu, where you can select an option.